stephanie-K/practitioner-stories/_docs/SD-work-contributions/general.md

 <hr class="big">

-## How do designers work in public and thrid sector
+## How do designers work in public and third sector

 ![screenshot of the part of the big Miro board showing the post it for this theme of the research](/practitioner-stories/images/SDwork/SDwork-gen3.png)
 <p><a href="https://miro.com/app/board/o9J_ldOzA14=/?moveToWidget=3074457352333740786&cot=14" target="_blank">Access the part of the Miro Board represented in the image</a></p>